IMAGINARY9/i18nsmith/docs/project-cleaning-report.md

 2. Share command building, output parsing, diff display
 3. Controllers focus on their specific UI/UX

+**Status (Dec 2025):** ✅ Completed.
+A new `PreviewApplyController` now wraps preview execution and apply flows, and both `sync-controller.ts` and `transform-controller.ts` extend it so they share progress notifications, CLI invocation, diff preview wiring, and post-apply refresh logic.

 ---

 ### 4.2 Preview/Apply Flow Standardization